lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 The piv field lends itself to having a number of bits masked off with MO MSB and CDA LSB.
 This could prove useful in applications where the message frequency is low such as that found in LPWAN technologies.
 Note that compressing the sequence numbers effectively reduces the maximum amount of sequence numbers that can be used in an exchange.
 Once this amount is exceeded, the SCHC Context would need to be re-established.

-The size s included in the kid context field may be masked off with CDA MSB.
+The size s included in the kid context field MAY be masked off with CDA MSB.
 The rest of the field could have additional bits masked off, or have the whole field be fixed with MO equal and CDA not-sent.
 The same holds for the kid field.

 {{Fig-Outer-Rules}} shows a possible set of Outer Rules to compress the Outer Header.